top of page

 Working with parents and the community

-Jodie and Rachel seek to liaise with parents, teachers and health professionals as required and with the necessary consent and discretion.
-She regularly meets with parents to discuss progress and to assist with implementing strategies at home.
+Jodie, Lize and Rachel seek to liaise with parents, teachers and health professionals as required and with the necessary consent and discretion.
+They regularly meet with parents to discuss progress and to assist with implementing strategies at home.

 Parent input is encouraged and is an important part of the therapeutic process.